bryanwb/bryanwb.github.io/src/pages/blog/09-14-2018-bitcoin-standard/index.md

 ## Summary

-I recently read an article in [the Economist](https://www.economist.com/leaders/2018/08/30/bitcoin-and-other-cryptocurrencies-are-useless) that made it clear that mainstream economists are so immersed in the current Fiat money system and grounded in intellectual Keynesianism that they can't see beyond it.
+I recently read an article in [the Economist](https://www.economist.com/leaders/2018/08/30/bitcoin-and-other-cryptocurrencies-are-useless) that made it clear that mainstream economists just don't get it.
 Don't make the same mistake, read the Bitcoin Standard.